eliseshaffer/portfolio/src/index.md

 I also give talks, develop courses, and blog about various topics.

-In my spare time, I enjoy cycling, climbing, cooking, and reading.
+In my spare time, I enjoy cycling, cooking, and reading.

 I keep a list of the tech I use [here](/uses).